Is it Possible to Get a Real Estate License Over Summer?

 As your preferred real estate school, Donaldson Educational Services offers both traditional classes and online courses which fulfill the 90-hour requirement that you need to take the next step.
 Online courses are available for 1 month, 3 month, and 6 month durations, and you would have a subscription for that period, which allows you to work at your own pace.

 If you prefer the classroom experience, real estate courses are available in different intervals as well.
 Surely, the shorter the course, the more time-intensive it will be.
 That’s where the responsibility comes in.
+If you are having trouble, a real estate coach may be able to help!

 So, figure out what your state requires of you (coursework and beyond), find a course provider and register for a class.
 The rest is up to you.
 Godspeed!